- MREs are delicious, fresh-made meals with the satisfying taste of home. They don't require refrigeration and have over 1,200 calories

-The Meal, Ready to Eat - otherwise known as the MRE’s - is a powerful and popular long-term survival food strategy.
-These bundles are full of emergency rations that consist of food items that may be saved easily.
-These meals can easily be removed from their storage bags and eaten whenever necessary.
+The MRE or Meal Ready to Eat is a powerful and popular long-term survival food strategy.
+We have a selection of MRE meals for sale here at SOS Products.
+Our MRE's for sale are full of emergency rations that consist of edible items that may be stored easily in a totally self-contained complete meal.
+These meals can easily be removed from the case of MRE pack and eaten whenever necessary.

-A Long Shelf Life
+A Long Shelf Life Design

 Since the MRE was created with stockpiling in mind, it is used by military personnel and emergency workers to feed tens of thousands of people within a short period of time.
-MRE meals ready to eat most important job is to provide food that will last for long periods of time and has a proven high rate of survival.
-MRE meals ready to eat do not need any refrigeration to preserve the food.
+Meals ready to eat most important job is to provide nutrition in a balanced meal that will last for long periods of time and have a proven high rate of long-term survival.
+MRE entrees do not need any refrigeration to preserve the edibles.